zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Downloading-Products-from-Shopify.md

 _Required_
 The Shopify connection to use.
 See [Connecting to Shopify](connecting-to-shopify) if you require more information on how to create/manage connections.

+### Export Products
+_Required_
+Optionally export the related inventory levels and inventory locations for each product record.

 ### Export All
 _Required_
 Set this option to true to export all products, or set to false to only export new or modified products since the task was last ran.